-Reciprocal School Counselor License
+Transitional School Counselor License

-(1) Upon filing a correct and complete application in form and manner prescribed by the commission, a qualified applicant who has completed an out-of-state approved school counselor program, and is applying for licensure in Oregon for the first time may be granted a Reciprocal School Counselor License.
+(1) Upon filing a correct and complete application in form and manner prescribed by the commission, a qualified applicant who has completed an out-of-state approved school counselor program, and is applying for licensure in Oregon for the first time may be granted a Transitional School Counselor License.

-(2) The Reciprocal School Counselor License is issued for one year and is non-renewable.
-However, under extenuating circumstances, additional time may be allowed, as described below in subsection 6 of this rule.
+(2)(a) The Transitional School Counselor License is issued for one year and is non-renewable.
+However, [under extenuating circumstances, additional time may be allowed, as described below in section 6 of this rule.